What We Fund

 The Foundation prefers to support projects that show evidence of lasting, positive change.

 The Foundation is receptive to innovative new projects.
 We also consider established programs, especially those that do not have a wide support base.

 We value cooperation and collaboration.
 Therefore, the Foundation will look favourably on projects that demonstrate these values.

 We think of youth as typically 12-25 years of age.

-The Foundation will not grant funds to an organization which depends on a fiscal sponsor, except in very unusual circumstances.
+Organizations that depend on a fiscal sponsor, except in very unusual circumstances

-We donít typically consider arts or sports programs unless their primary purpose is to build critical life skills within targeted groups.
+Arts or sports programs unless their primary purpose is to build critical life skills within targeted groups

-We donít fund programs which exclude youth on the basis of ethnicity, religion or sexual orientation.
+Programs which exclude youth on the basis of ethnicity, religion or sexual orientation